RedPitaya/RedPitaya/doc/logic.rst

 DMA
 ---

-The DMA is provided by Xilinx
+The DMA is provided by Xilinx.

 ==========
 Memory map